mamoodi/Test-Repo/README.md

 - Edit an existing TODO item by clicking the pencil icon (✎) next to it, making changes, and pressing 'Enter' or clicking outside the input field to save.
 - Delete a TODO item by clicking the 'X' button next to it, with a confirmation prompt to ensure the action.
 - Clear the entire list using the 'Clear List' button at the bottom.
+- Export your TODO list to a CSV file by clicking the 'Export to CSV' button.
+The exported file includes task descriptions and their completion status.